stevenfontanella/microlens/README.md

 I guess the reason for including them all into `lens` (and there's an awful lot of them) is somewhere between

-  * “they are faster than going thru intermediate lists”
+  * “they are faster than going through intermediate lists”
   * “there are some rare cases when you can use a SomeSpecialisedMonoid but can't use `Endo [a]`”
   * “it's nice to be able to say `sumOf (each._1) [(1,"x"),(2,"y")]` instead